braheezy/MyERC20/README.md

 You'll need
   - [Node](https://nodejs.org/en/)
   - [MetaMask](https://metamask.io/) connection to the Rinkeby test network
+    - There will be long delays on Rinkeby as transactions take time to get confirmed
     - Alternatively, you can run [Ganache](https://www.trufflesuite.com/ganache) on localhost and use Truffle to migrate the contracts to your network manually.
-See these [docs](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations)
+See these [docs](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations).
+Transactions will be confirmed instantly.

 To run, download and do the following in a terminal: